mirage/mirage-www/tmpl/blog/mirage-3.0-released.md

 ### Result-y Errors

-The module types provided by MirageOS 3 replace the previous error paradigm (a combination of exceptions and directly returning polymorphic variants) with one that uses the Result module included in OCaml 4.03 and up.
+The module types provided by MirageOS 3 replace the previous error paradigm (a combination of exceptions and directly returning polymorphic variants) with one that uses [the Result module included in OCaml 4.03 and up](https://github.com/ocaml/ocaml/pull/147).
 The MirageOS 3 module types define a core set of likely errors for each module type (see [the mirage-flow module type](https://mirage.github.io/mirage-flow/Mirage_flow.S.html) for an example), which can be extended by any given implementation.
 Module types now specify that each implementation must include a pretty-printer that can handle all emitted error types.
 Functions that return a `success` type when they run as expected return a `(success, error) Result.t`, which the caller can print with `pp_error` if the value is an `Error`.

-For more background on the result type, see [the pull request adding them to OCaml](https://github.com/ocaml/ocaml/pull/147), the [Rresult library](http://erratique.ch/software/rresult) which defines further useful operations on `Result.t` and is used widely in MirageOS libraries, and [a forthcoming in-depth explanation of errors](TODO write then link).
+For more background on the result type, see the [Rresult library](http://erratique.ch/software/rresult) which defines further useful operations on `Result.t` and is used widely in MirageOS libraries, and [a forthcoming in-depth explanation of errors](TODO write then link).

 We'd like to thank particularly, but in no particular order, the following people who contributed to this improvement with code, suggestions, testing, and moral support: Hannes Mehnert, Thomas Gazagnaire, Thomas Leonard, Mindy Preston, Ashish Agarwal, Leo White, Anil Madhavapeddy, Dave Scott, and Daniel Bünzli.

+### Logs Where You Want Them

+MirageOS version 2.9.0 included automatic support for logging via the `Logs` and `Mirage_logs` library, but by default logs were always printed to the console and changing the log reporter was cumbersome.
+In MirageOS 3, you can send logs to a consumer of syslog messages with `syslog_udp`, `syslog_tcp`, or with the full authentication and encryption provided by `ocaml-tls` using `syslog_tls`.
+For more information, see [the excellent writeup at hannes.nqsb.io](https://hannes.nqsb.io/Posts/Syslog).

+We'd like to thank particularly, but in no particular order, the following people who contributed to this improvement with code, suggestions, testing, related libraries, and discussion: Hannes Mehnert, Jochen Bartl, Gabriel Radanne, GitHub user wiredsister, Daniel Bünzli, Anil Madhavapeddy, and Thomas Leonard.

 ### Disaggregated Module Type Definitions